 A Very Low Ten Centimetre Solar Radio Flux

-On July 18 1996, the observed value of the 10 cm solar flux dropped to a low of 64.9.
+At low periods of a solar cycle, the observed daily value of the 10 cm solar flux can drop to below 67.
 In many books it is stated that the 10 cm solar flux can not go below a value of 67.
 For example, the formulae given in the June 1996 edition of the IPS Solar Geophysical Summary show 67.0 as the minimum value.
-So how can we get a value of 64.9?
+So how can we this be?

-The answer is quite interesting - it depends on the orbit of the earth!
-The earth's orbit is not perfectly circular but is slightly elliptical.
-In July of each year we are a little further than average from the sun and so solar radiation, including the 10 cm flux, is very slightly weaker than average.
+The answer is quite interesting - it depends on the orbit of the Earth and the solar cycle!
+The Earth's orbit is not perfectly circular but is slightly elliptical.
+In July of each year we are a little further than average from the Sun and so solar radiation, including the 10 cm flux, is very slightly weaker than average.

-So the 10cm flux will tend to be lower in July than, for example, December when the earth is closer to the sun than its average value.
-The combination of the extra distance to the sun and the solar minimum conditions have acted to produce this very low flux value.
+So the 10 cm flux will tend to be lower in July than, for example, December when the Earth is closer to the Sun than its average value.
+The combination of the extra distance from the Sun and solar minimum conditions act to produce very low flux values.

-Values of the 10 cm flux are often given in two forms - first as directly observed values and secondly as values corrected for the earth-sun distance variation.
+Values of the 10 cm flux are often given in two forms - first as directly observed values and secondly as values adjusted for the Earth-Sun distance variation.

 Material prepared by Richard Thompson